Trump vs. the Illuminati: Reception

 The film received very negative reviews.
-It received an average rating of 2.3 on IMDb, putting it at a score below those of infamously bad films such as Troll 2 and The Room, both of which are considered by many to be some of the worst films ever made.
 Some reviews called it "painstakingly and irrevocably bad", although others described it as "so bad, it's good".
 In 2021, Elisabeth Vincentelli from the New York Times linked the film's trailer but did not review it, stating that the premise alone was "pretty much all you need to know".

-Samuel Williamson, of Collider, wrote: "It’s a fever dream of an animated film that seems like it was made with free animation software and pumped out in a ridiculously short period of time.
+Samuel Williamson, of Collider, wrote: "It's a fever dream of an animated film that seems like it was made with free animation software and pumped out in a ridiculously short period of time.
 Every fantastical far-right fantasy that you can think of is probably in this movie.
-It’s a terrible, terrible trip." while a review at Northern Lights stated: "there’s something fascinatingly dense about how low the effort is."
+It's a terrible, terrible trip." while a review at Northern Lights stated: "there's something fascinatingly dense about how low the effort is."
 A review at Moria Reviews wrote: "The main problem with the film is that it has a thoroughly demented set-up that gets you sitting watching – but then has no idea what to do with any of it once the film starts.
 There is no real plot to anything that happens.
 Much of the film consists of Trump on a space journey to Hell (which would appear to be located in space) to confront The Devil.
 Nothing much happens along the way and the eventual confrontation ends up being flat.
 Moreover, the film has no real idea of satire – all there is to it is its wacky premise."

 Although the film was criticized for its poor voice acting in general, Banfield's performance as Donald Trump was praised by the website Horror Society as "pretty convincing", in an otherwise very negative review.